gardener/landscaper/docs/deployer/helm.md

   # Defines the global timeout value.
 When the deployment (including readiness-checks and exports) takes
   # longer than this specified time, the deployment will be considered failed.
 Default: 10 minutes
-  # This timeout value shall be greater than the longest deployer specific timeout specified for this deploy item.
-  # If, for example, the readiness-checks timeout is set to "15m" and the export timeout is set to "10m", set the global timeout to "20m".
   timeout: 20m

   config: